johnnysim/pcrypt/README.md

   pip install flask-bcrypt

-Example:
+## Usage

+---

+Below is the example of using this package.

+    from flask import Flask
+    from pcrypt import Pcrypt

     app = Flask(__name__)
     pepper = "thisismypeppersecret"
     pcrypt = Pcrypt(app, pepper)

-To hash the password:
+    # To hash the password:

     password = "abc1111"
     hashed_password = pcrypt.hash_password(password)

-To compare and check password hash:
+    # To compare and check password hash:

     result = pcrypt.compare_password(hashed_password, password)